forrest-wilson/nzoils/README.md

 npm update
 ```

-Once this has been run, it is a good idea to rerun the start command in terminal.
+Once this has been run, it is a good idea to re-run the start command in terminal.

 ## Libraries